Def Leppard’s “Make Love Like A Man” single was released in the U.S. on June 9, 1992. (The U.K. release was June 15, 1992.)

 “Let’s Get Rocked” peaked at #15 — a respectful accomplishment in and of itself, but when looking at the bigger picture, it was an early sign that the band’s history of chart success was beginning to waver.

-Not only did “Let’s Get Rocked” not even reach the Top 10, it peaked 6 weeks into its run before declining back down the chart.
+Not only did “Let’s Get Rocked” — arguably the most radio-friendly rock track on the Adrenalize album — not even reach the Top 10, it peaked only 6 weeks into its run before declining back down the chart.

-Adrenalize was not going to have the same lifespan as Hysteria; it didn’t have the same album depth to even attempt to have as many hit singles released, so striking while the iron was still hot (though quickly cooling) was all the more crucial.
+It was already a pretty safe bet that Adrenalize wasn’t going to have the same type of longevity as Hysteria, so striking while the iron was still hot (though quickly cooling) was all the more crucial.

 And for that reason, “Make Love Like A Man” should NOT have been Adrenalize‘s second single.

-Moreover, “Let’s Get Rocked” already showcased the “sillier” lyrical side of Def Leppard; following it up with an even sillier song wasn’t helpful.
+“Let’s Get Rocked” already showcased the “sillier” lyrical side of Def Leppard; following it up with an even sillier, over-the-top song wasn’t helpful either.

 What should have been the second single?